myatktun/myatktun.github.io/_sources/POSIXThreads.rst

 Backoff
 -------
     * take a lock, check other locks with ``pthread_mutex_trylock()``, and if it fails, release all locks in reverse order and try again from the start
     * unlocking in reverse order lower the chance that another thread will need to backoff
     * less efficient than lock hierarchy as it can make waste calls to lock and unlock
     * but flexible as there is no strict lock hierarchy
     * need to use ``sched_yield()`` to put the calling thread to sleep and at the back of the scheduler's run queue
-* can use lock hierarchy for well-defined code, and backoff for functions that need flexibility

 Lock Chaining
 -------------
     * special case of lock hierarchy, and compatible
     * lock the first mutex, after the second mutex is locked successfully, the first is no longer needed and released
     * useful in traversing data structures such as trees or linked lists
     * e.g. use lock hierarchy when balancing or pruning a tree, and chaining when searching
     * without any purpose, chaining can waste time locking and unlocking